Severson-Group/docs.amdc.dev/source/getting-started/tutorials/autogen/index.md

 4. Right-click on the subsystem and select `Subsystem & Model Reference`.
 Select `Convert` and click `Referenced Model ...`.
 5. In the `Input Parameters` section, define the `New model name` as `generate_duty`.
 6. Click `Apply` and `Convert`.
-7. Rename the referenced model block to be `GenerateDuty`.
+7. Rename the referenced model block to be `Generate Duty`.
 The expected Simulink model is shown below:

 ```{image} images/autogen-model-final.svg
 :alt: Autogen model finals